The Australian Immunisation Handbook 10th Edition

 Adults and adolescents

-Two doses of mumps-containing vaccine are recommended for all non-immune adolescents and adults (see 4.9 Measles).
+Two doses of mumps-containing vaccine are recommended for all non-immune adolescents and adults (refer to 4.9 Measles).
 All persons born during or since 1966 who are ≥18 months of age (or, until catch-up following the move of the 2nd NIP dose of measles-containing vaccine to 18 months of age is completed, are ≥4 years of age) should have documented evidence of 2 doses of MMR-containing vaccine (administered at least 4 weeks apart with both doses administered at ≥12 months of age) or have serological evidence of protection for measles, mumps and rubella.